 Special Event Volunteer

-The SHARE Foundation has four major fundraising events every year: the Spring Luncheon, the SHARE Classic Golf Outing, the Leprechaun Hunt, and the Share Our Dreams Gala and Silent Auction.
+The SHARE Foundation has four major fundraising events every year: the Spring Luncheon, the SHARE Classic Golf Outing, the Leprechaun Hunt, and the Continuing the Dream Gala and Silent Auction.
 Each of these events would not be possible without volunteers to work the event so that all of our guests can enjoy a special day.
 For example, volunteers are needed during the Leprechaun Hunt for parking cars, selling crafts, serving food, cleaning the dining room, setting up games for children, serving pop, and so much more.

 Friend to the Villagers